Skip to content

 Search engine handling of Search Criteria and Sort Clauses

-As Search Criteria and Sort Clauses are value objects which are used to define the query from API perspective, they are common for all storage engines.
-Each storage engine needs to implement its own handlers for the corresponding Criterion and Sort Clause value object, which will be used to translate the value object into a storage-specific search query.
+As Search Criteria and Sort Clauses are value objects which are used to define the query from API perspective, they're common for all storage engines.
+Each storage engine needs to implement its own handlers for the corresponding Criterion and Sort Clause value object, which are used to translate the value object into a storage-specific search query.

 As an example take a look at the ContentId Criterion handler in Legacy search engine or ContentId Criterion handler in Solr search engine.